USFWS/secas/_posts/2023-12-15-How-the-Southeast-Conservation-Blueprint-addresses-climate-change.md

   alt: >-
     Map of the resilient coastal sites indicator on a gray basemap
   caption: >-
-    Icorporating indicators like resilient coastal sites is only one of the ways that the Blueprint serves as a climate adaptation strategy.
+    Incorporating indicators like resilient coastal sites is only one of the ways that the Blueprint serves as a climate adaptation strategy.
   headerClass: light-text
   float: right
 ---